Live Song Request Platform

 Does Request Deck require a subscription?

 No. Request Deck has no subscription fees.
-The platform adds a $1 service fee to each request at checkout — if a fan tips $5, the total at checkout is $6.
-The full tip amount goes to you, minus transaction processing fees.
+The platform adds a $1 service fee to each request at checkout, if a fan selects $5, the total charged at checkout is $6.
+The $5 goes to you, minus transaction processing fees.